-Research Experience (3-3, Fall and Spring) An upper-division course designed to prepare students for graduate programs in psychology.
-Requirements may include, but are not limited to, reading and evaluating research literature, designing a research project, data collection and analysis, and a written summary of the research in APA format.
-Research is performed under the supervision of a full-time psychology faculty member and includes regular meetings with supervising faculty member and group meetings with other students conducting research.
-(Prerequisite: Consent of faculty supervisor; PSYC 4930 is a prerequisite for PSYC 4931) Students are required to pass 4930/4931 with a 'C' or better.)
+Research Experience (3-3, Fall & Spring) An upper-division course designed to prepare students for graduate programs in psychology.
+Requirements may include reading and evaluating research literature, designing a research project, data collection and analysis, and a written summary of the research in APA format.
+Research is performed under the supervision of a full-time psychology faculty member and includes regular meetings with supervising faculty members and group meetings with other students conducting research.
+(Prerequisite: Consent of faculty supervisor; PSYC 4930 is a prerequisite for PSYC 4931) Students must pass 4930/4931 with a 'C' or better.)